VAF has a committed team of Staff and Volunteers. They are our greatest asset.

 Irene Glasgow, Compliance Officer

-Irene started her new role of Compliance Officer for the Violence Against Women and Girls Programme in July 2016.
+Irene started her new role of Compliance Officer across all of Voluntary Action Fund's programmes.
 Her main responsibilities are to provide a grant compliance function to a portfolio of projects, building positive relationships and providing administrative support.

-Irene has been involved with the Voluntary Action Fund, in a wide variety of roles, since it started and can provide a history of its development over the years.
+Irene has been involved with the Voluntary Action Fund for 25 years, in a wide variety of roles since it started and can provide a history of its development over the years.
 Before joining VAF she worked with the Carnegie Trust.

 Anna Rogers, Compliance Officer

 Anna works across funds as a Compliance Officer for VAF.
-This is a new role supporting funded projects and the work of Development Officers, Senior Development Officers and the Programmes Manager for her portfolio.
+This role supports funded projects and the work of Development Officers, Senior Development Officers and the Programmes Manager for her portfolio.

 She joined VAF in July 2013 as the Programme Administrator for the Glasgow Third Sector Transformation Fund, supporting Diane Wilson with all the administration tasks relating to the Glasgow Third Sector Transformation Fund.
 She is also responsible for the office administration systems at the VAF West of Scotland Office in Glasgow.
 Prior to joining VAF Anna worked as the administrator of an IT training company, she has also spent time as an Activity Leader for a local children’s charity, a Management Assistant with Lakeland Limited and has five years of management experience working in the hotel and conference industry.